Table of Contents

 Be careful with your property renovation budget

 Derelict or abandoned building are often priced much lower than properties that are ready to move into, sometimes by as much as 75% below market value for a similar size property.
-It follows that the rewards can be considerable.
+It follows that the rewards as a property investment can be considerable if the project is managed carefully.

-Therefore, before buying it is important to bear in mind several things.
+Therefore, before buying a derelict house as a property investment it is important to bear in mind several things.
 You need to secure available funds, via savings or a mortgage to buy a derelict property, the necessary skills or workmen, planning permission and the right location.
 Following a few simple rules can enable you to make a substantial profit from investing in a derelict property.